Starts September 1, 2026

-Write your marvelous novel, wild memoir, hard-hitting nonfiction book, eclectic story/essay collection, or hybrid delight in the Literary Kitchen.
-Whether you’ve got a work-in-progress, an idea you’re ready to start writing to, or if you just want to show up, experiment, and see what happens if you say, Why not try and write the book this year?
+Write your marvelous novel, wild memoir, hard-hitting nonfiction book, eclectic story or essay collection, or hybrid delight in the Literary Kitchen.
+Whether you’ve got a work-in-progress, an idea you’re ready to start writing to, or if you just want to show up, experiment, and see what happens if you say, Why not try and write something big this year?
 Come with your curiosity and your willingness to surprise yourself.

-This immersive online workshop is built around two core commitments: writing into the joy and getting the book done.
-With weekly assignments, peer critique, and direct feedback from Ariel, you’ll move through the full arc of a manuscript—from first instincts to radical revision—in a community of writers who take the work seriously, take themselves lightly, and show up for each other.
+This immersive online workshop is built around two core commitments: writing into the joy and getting the work done.
+You’ll get weekly assignments, peer critique, and direct feedback from Ariel as you work in a community of writers who take the work seriously, take themselves lightly, and show up for each other.

 How It Works